romikoops/sexy_settings/README.md

 [![Dependency Status](https://gemnasium.com/romikoops/sexy_settings.png)](https://gemnasium.com/romikoops/sexy_settings)

-Flexible specifying of application settings
+Application settings are specified in a flexible way.

 ## What is Sexy Settings?

-It is Ruby library for flexible specifying of application settings different ways:
+It is a Ruby-based library used to specify application settings in different ways:

-* from YAML file(default and custom settings)
+* Using the YAML file (default and custom settings).
-* from command line
+* Using the command line.

 ### What's new in 0.0.1

-Init version with base functionality
+First version with the base functionality.

 ## Getting Started

 ### Prerequisites

-It was tested with Ruby 1.9.2, but assumes it should work with other Ruby version as well
+It was tested with Ruby 1.9.2 but we expect it to also work with other Ruby versions
 ### Installation

 >   gem install sexy_settings

 ### Configuration

- Create 2 configuration files, for default and custom settings.
-For instance,
+Create 2 configuration files, one for default settings and the other one – for custom settings, e.g.:

 ```
 config\